Learn / Blog / Article

 #10 Conform to standards

-Make sure users can jump through fields using the Tab key and that the tabbing is in logical order.
+Make sure users can jump through fields using the Tab key and that the tabbing is in a logical order.
 It is also important to conform to web standards by for example placing forms within HTML <form> tags.
 Occasionally, I come across sites which don’t and they quickly become a pain to use since my browser is not able to automatically fill in the details for me.